Skip to main content

 Also, they're something to strive towards progressively.
 It's a mindset.
 And, if you haven't invested much in marketing before, it's a mindset shift.

-Another key point: It helps to know what you're up against.
+It helps to know what you're up against.
 The higher your competition, the more you'll need to spend to compete and reach that audience.

-A simple way to find out is to open up an "incognito" browser and search for what you offer — "braces for my kids," for instance.
+To start, open up an "incognito" browser and search for what you offer — "braces for my kids," for instance.
 On that first page of Google, look at who shows up in the:

-• Google Business Profile (fka Google My Business) section
+• Google Business Profile section

 • Organic search results